perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

           - Return unknown object type schema.
 ```

-* Delegation: At each decision point, the `TypeInspector` either delegates to a specific resolver
+* Delegation: At each decision point, the `TypeIntrospector` either delegates to a specific resolver
   or constructs a default schema if the type cannot be processed.

 ---

 ### Detailed Flow

-#### Starting Inspection with TypeSchemaProvider
+#### Starting Introspection with TypeSchemaProvider

-- Initiation: The `TypeSchemaProvider` starts the inspection process for the given Kotlin type.
+- Initiation: The `TypeSchemaProvider` starts the introspection process for the given Kotlin type.
 - Conflict Analysis: After the traversal, it analyzes for any conflicts, such as schemas with the same name but different types.
 - Result: The `TypeSchemaProvider` returns the resolved `TypeSchema`.

-#### Traversal with TypeInspector
+#### Traversal with TypeIntrospector

-- Classifier Determination: The `TypeInspector` examines the type to determine its nature (e.g., array, collection, map).
+- Classifier Determination: The `TypeIntrospector` examines the type to determine its nature (e.g., array, collection, map).
 - Decision-Making: Based on the decision tree, it determines which resolver is appropriate for the type.
 - Delegation: It delegates the processing to the chosen resolver.
-- Recursion: If necessary, the `TypeInspector` uses recursion to handle nested types.
+- Recursion: If necessary, the `TypeIntrospector` uses recursion to handle nested types.

 #### Resolvers Interaction and Processing